tim-s-ccs/ccs-feature-tests-template/README.md

 This guide assumes you have Homebrew installed.

 #### Check the Ruby version
-> **_NOTE:_** The project currently runs on 2.7.7 (February 2023)
+> **_NOTE:_** The project currently runs on 3.2.1 (March 2023)

-Ensure that a ruby version manager (e.g. rvm or rbenv) is installed and set up properly, using 2.7.7 as the Ruby version before trying anything else.
+Ensure that a ruby version manager (e.g. rvm or rbenv) is installed and set up properly, using 3.2.1 as the Ruby version before trying anything else.

 #### Software requirements